 We recommend you to replicate VMs for which recovery point objective (RPO) of hours is required.
 If you need RPO of seconds, consider continuous data protection (CDP).

 To replicate VMs, Veeam Backup & Replication leverages VMware vSphere snapshot capabilities.
 During replication, Veeam Backup & Replication requests VMware vSphere to create a VM snapshot.
-The VM snapshot is a point-in-time copy of a VM that includes its configuration, OS, applications, associated data, system state and so on.
+The VM snapshot can be thought of as a point-in-time copy of a VM that includes virtual disks, system state, configuration and so on.
 Veeam Backup & Replication uses the snapshot as a source of data for replication.

 During the first replication cycle, Veeam Backup & Replication copies data of the original VM running on the source host, and creates its full replica on the target host.
 Unlike backup files, replica virtual disks are stored decompressed in their native format.
 All subsequent replication cycles are incremental.
 Veeam Backup & Replication copies only those data blocks that have changed since the last replication job session.
 To keep track of changed data blocks, Veeam Backup & Replication uses different approaches.
 For more information, see Changed Block Tracking.